-As shown in Figure 1L-2425, Percentage of Unit Capacity by Percent Non-White Population, 18.9 percent of the capacity to meet the RHNA is located in areas where the more than 80.0 percent of the population identifies as non-White.
-Of the lower-income unit capacity, 36.3 percent is identified on sites in areas in which 40.0 to 59.9 percent of the population identifies as non-White, with 32.6 percent of lower-income units in areas in which 60.0 to 79.9 percent of the population identifies as non-White.
-This offers an opportunity for lower-income, non-White households that may have been priced out and excluded from housing mobility opportunities to access resources in higher-income neighborhoods while facilitating income integration and reducing concentrations of non-White populations in the central, southeastern and northeastern areas of the city designated as high-High sSegregation and pPoverty-and R/ECAP.
-The remaining 31.1 percent of lower-income sites are located within the tracts with higher concentrations of non-White households to increase housing resources for residents who may otherwise be priced out and are vulnerable to displacement in their own neighborhoods.
+As shown in Figure 1L-25, Percentage of Unit Capacity by Percent Non-White Population, 22.9 percent of the capacity to meet the RHNA is located in areas where the more than 80.0 percent of the population identifies as non-White.
+Of the lower-income unit capacity, 25.1 percent is identified on sites in areas in which 40.0 to 59.9 percent of the population identifies as non-White, with 17.3 percent of lower-income units in areas in which 60.0 to 79.9 percent of the population identifies as non-White.
+This offers an opportunity for lower-income, non-White households that may have been priced out and excluded from housing mobility opportunities to access resources in higher-income neighborhoods while facilitating income integration and reducing concentrations of non-White populations in the central, southeastern and northeastern areas of the city designated as High Segregation and Poverty.
+The remaining 57.6 percent of lower-income sites are located within the tracts with higher concentrations of non-White households to increase housing resources for residents who may otherwise be priced out and are vulnerable to displacement in their own neighborhoods.